How to tell if your dog is cut out for carrots

 If your dog loves carrots and digests them well, it is likely okay to feed carrots as an occasional treat.
 Otherwise, you are better off skipping them altogether and learning which vegetables are suitable for dogs.

 There are some opinions that say dogs should be fed meat only, but I disagree.
-In my opinion, the addition of vegetables to your dog's diet is more optimal.
-Grass-eating is a normal phenomenon in dogs and vegetables help to eliminate toxins from the body.
-My experience is that the average dog that gets veggies in his or her food does better.
+In my opinion, the addition of vegetables to your dog's diet is healthier.
+Vegetables help eliminate toxins from the body and my experience is the average dog that gets veggies in his or her food does better.

 Subscribe here to receive more articles, specials, updates on canine nutrition, holistic healing and canine happiness!